dmbarbour/glas/glas-src/language-g0/README.md

 Imports provide convenient access to the module system.

-* **open ModuleRef** - start with words defined in another module.
-Assumes compiled value of referenced module is a dictionary.
-It is possible to override words imported via 'open' before their first use within a file.
+* **open ModuleRef** - start with dictionary defined in another module, but immediately delete all words defined later within the current file (words have at most one definition within a g0 file).
+If present, must be first declaration ignoring comments and whitespace.
 * **from ModuleRef import ImportList** - add selected words from another module into the local namespace.
 Assumes compiled value of referenced module is a dictionary.
 Fails if any words from import list are undefined.
 * **import ModuleRef as Word** - import the compiled value of the referenced module as data.
 This is primarily intended for use with hierarchical definitions, e.g. 'import math as m' then later call 'm/sqrt'.
 However, this can also be convenient for import of arbitrary data.